Jerry Angelo: 2011

 Angelo was fired by the Bears on January 3, 2012.
 The reason for his firing was due to a combination of poor drafting and questionable free agent signings, with the team stating they wanted to "close a talent gap" to stay competitive with the rival Green Bay Packers and Detroit Lions in the NFC North.
-He left with a 95-81 record as the Bears' general manager.
+He left with a 95–81 record as the Bears' general manager.
 He was succeeded by Phil Emery on January 29, 2012.

 Domestic abuse comments

-In an October 2014 USA Today interview, Angleo said that during his years in professional football, he and other executives overlooked "hundreds and hundreds" of instances domestic violence.
+In an October 2014 USA Today interview, Angelo said that during his years in professional football, he and other executives overlooked "hundreds and hundreds" of instances domestic violence.
 The Chicago Bears quickly released a statement, "We were surprised by Jerry's comments and do not know what he is referring to."
 The newspaper stands by the quote as attributed.
 Angelo later told Comcast SportsNet Chicago that his words were taken out of context.